Exit Planning for the People Behind the Business

 2. Business Readiness

-- This is about whether the business can thrive without you.
-Do you have a strong leadership team?
-How about your successor?
-Are systems, processes, and culture strong enough that value does not depend on you personally?
-A more transferable business is usually a more valuable one.
+- This is about whether the business can thrive without any one individual.
+Is there a strong, aligned leadership team in place?
+Are successors identified and genuinely ready?
+Are systems, processes, and culture strong enough that value does not depend on a single owner, founder, or executive relationship?
+A more transferable business is usually a more valuable one, whether you are the owner preparing to exit, the successor stepping up, or the investor responsible for stewarding long-term growth.

 3. Financial Readiness

-- This is about what you need from the business to support the life you want after exit, and whether there is a gap between where you are and where you need to be.
-For investment and tax decisions, Betsy partners with your financial and legal advisors or introduces trusted professionals.
+- This is about what each stakeholder needs from the business for the transition to make sense, and whether there is a gap between where you are and where you need to be.
+For owners, that includes the financial resources required to support the life they want after exit.
+For successors and leaders, it can mean clarity on compensation, incentives, and opportunity.
+For PE and investment firms, it includes return expectations and timing.
+For investment and tax decisions, Betsy partners with your financial and legal advisors or introduces trusted professionals so the people work and the financial work stay connected.

 Betsy’s coaching focuses on the first two legs: personal and business readiness.
-She helps you and your leadership team or successors build the clarity, self-awareness, leadership capacity, and organizational health that make a successful next chapter possible.
+She helps leaders build the clarity, self-awareness, capacity, and organizational health that make a successful next chapter possible.

 The Numbers Do Not Lie